Skate hardware isn’t the most interesting topic.

 Bottom Line

-But if you need that extra protection against rust, go for stainless steel.
+For 90% of skaters, go for zinc-plated hardware.
+If you need that extra protection against rust, go for stainless steel.
 It just requires a little more care.